aileot/nvim-laurel/doc/macros.md

 ### lhs

-Abbreviation of left-hand-side.
+An abbreviation of left-hand-side.

 ### rhs

-Abbreviation of right-hand-side.
+An abbreviation of right-hand-side.

 ### sequence

-It is an alias of sequential table `[]`.
+An alias of sequential table `[]`.

 ### kv-table

-It is an alias of key/value table `{}`.
+An alias of key/value table `{}`.

 ### bare-{type}